Bob Short

 Robert Earl Short (July 20, 1917 – November 20, 1982) was an American businessman, sport teams owner, and politician.
+Short owned the Minneapolis / Los Angeles Lakers of the National Basketball Association and the Washington Senators / Texas Rangers of Major League Baseball.
+He served as the treasurer of the Democratic National Committee from 1968 to 1969.

 Background

 Short graduated from the College of Saint Thomas (now the University of St. Thomas) in Saint Paul, Minnesota, before receiving his law degree from Georgetown University Law Center in Washington, D.C.
 In 1942, he enlisted in the United States Navy during World War II, and rose from ensign to commander before resigning in 1946.
 In 1948, he married Marion D. McCann and they settled in suburban Edina and raised seven children.

 Short practiced law for several years and started to invest in business ventures after buying an interest in Mueller Transportation, a small trucking line.
 He built the company into a major freight carrier known as Admiral Merchants Motor Freight, then expanded into real estate and the hotel business.
 He later purchased two professional sports teams.

 Short was a longtime supporter of the University of Notre Dame and served as a member of its Law School Advisory Council from 1974 until his death in 1982, when he was succeeded by his wife in both business and at Notre Dame (she also served nine years on the board of trustees of what became the University of Saint Thomas).
 He endowed the Robert and Marion Short Chair in Law at Notre Dame Law School, which his son attended.